Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/acf-integration.md

 ## Understanding ACF Integration

-The KCN Seniors website uses Advanced Custom Fields (ACF) to extend user profiles with custom data fields, particularly for volunteer skills and preferences.
+The website uses Advanced Custom Fields (ACF) to extend user profiles with custom data fields, particularly for volunteer skills and preferences.
 This integration provides a flexible and powerful way to manage volunteer information, automate task matching, and create personalized user experiences.

 ## 🎯 **ACF Integration Overview**